tayloraswift/swift-png/examples/README.md

     }
 ```

-We define the following conversion function, which initializes an HSVA color from an RGBA input.
+We define the following conversion function, which initializes an HSVA color from RGBA samples.
 The conversion formula is unimportant, so it’s fine if you don’t understand exactly how it works.

 ```swift
     init(r:UInt8, g:UInt8, b:UInt8, a:UInt8)